 The company originally was run under the brand name Dwarf House and was known for its hamburgers and steaks.
 This is before it made the shift toward chicken sandwiches in 1967.
 The rest was history.

 There are still 12 named Dwarf House locations in the country where you can grab a burger or strip steak.

 Chick-fil-A is a remarkably successful fast-food company, but it has not been without controversy.

-Chick-fil-A has since said that they no longer donate to such organizations, but some people question the integrity of their claim.
+Chick-fil-A has said that they no longer donate to such organizations, but there still seems to be some lingering animosity toward the company.